 Here are some sample rates so you can get an idea of how much this type of policy will cost.

 |30||Male||30 years||$3 million||$173.49|

 Here are some more rates from a different company for a non-smoking male.

 Both of the tables above are for illustrative purposes.
 A variety of factors will determine what the actual cost will be.

-The underwriting process of obtaining a $3 million-dollar policy is no different than getting any other type of insurance policy.
+The underwriting process of obtaining a $3 million policy is no different than getting any other type of insurance policy.

-When I took out my $2.5 million policy I scheduled an appointment for a nurse to come to my office for the paramed exam.
+When I took out my $2.5 million policy, I scheduled an appointment for a nurse to come to my office for the paramedic exam.
 This is the basic exam where they collect your height, weight, blood pressure, and any other pre-existing conditions.
-They also take a small blood and urine sample which then gets delivered to a lab for further testing.
+They also take a small blood and urine sample, which then gets delivered to a lab for further testing.

 You may think that a life insurance company will happily take your money if you’re willing to pay for a 3 million-dollar policy.
 That is actually not the case.
 Far from it, actually.